From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Conclusion

 In this paper, we presented the first results on the relationship between $\ASTs$ of a PTRS $\PP$ for different rewrite strategies $s \in \IS$, including several criteria such that $\ASTi$ implies $\ASTf$.
 Our results also hold for $\PASTs$, $\SASTs$, and expected complexity, and all of our criteria are suitable for automation (for spareness, there exist sufficient conditions that can be checked automatically).
 We implemented our criteria for the equivalence of $\ASTi$ and $\ASTf$ in our termination prover \aprove, and demonstrated their practical usefulness in an experimental evaluation.
 Moreover, we developed the first modularity results for termination of PTRSs under unions and signature extensions.

-In the paper, we already mentioned several topics for future work, e.g.: \begin{itemize} \item Improving our current results (in \Cref{properties-eq-Der-iDer-1,properties-eq-iDer-liDer-complex}) on the relationship between non-probabilistic innermost and full derivational complexity. \item Developing techniques to analyze $\PASTi$, $\SASTi$, and innermost expected complexity automatically such that the criteria from our paper can then be used to infer the respective properties also for full probabilistic rewriting. \item Extending our modularity results to hierarchical unions or finding more specific classes where $\SASTi$ is modular for shared constructor unions, or even classes where $\PASTi$ becomes modular. \end{itemize}
+In the paper, we already mentioned several topics for future work, e.g.: \begin{itemize} \item Improving our current results (in \Cref{properties-eq-Der-iDer-1,properties-eq-iDer-liDer-complex}) on the relationship between non-probabilistic innermost and full derivational complexity. \item Extending our modularity results to hierarchical unions or finding more specific classes where $\SASTi$ is modular for shared constructor unions, or even classes where $\PASTi$ becomes modular. \item Tackling the (hard) problem of adapting Newman's Lemma \cite{Newman42} to the probabilistic setting. \end{itemize}

 \textbf{Acknowledgements.} We thank Florian Frohn for his help on the earlier conference paper~\cite{FoSSaCS2024} and Stefan Dollase for pointing us to~\cite{fuhs2019transformingdctorc}.